-COMING SOON - criminal history background checks through the Department of Public Safety and the Federal Bureau of Investigation will be required prior to registration for current licensees.
+Criminal history background checks through the Department of Public Safety and the Federal Bureau of Investigation are required prior to registration for current licensees.

 Below are some FAQs related to the fingerprinting process.